 We do not present a quantification of government benefits in this analysis.
-We understand however, that these solutions will provide benefits to government institutions as one of the major users of payments systems.
+We understand however, that these solutions have the potential to provide benefits to government institutions as one of the major users of payments systems, should they have the means and will to adopt them.
 The drive for a more efficient public sector will undoubtedly be aided by the NPA and these overlay services.
-Further, the expected greater financial inclusion which will come about from the planned changes will help drive the government's agenda in that area.
-In addition, the innovative solutions that will be facilitated by the NPA will also help support the government's digital agenda with benefit to the UK as a whole.
-Therefore, the quantitative benefits attributed to NPA adoption and the EUN overlay services in this study should be interpreted as conservative, with substantial potential for greater financial benefit over time.
+Further, the expected greater financial inclusion which will come about from the planned changes will help drive the